People tracing in the UK - how it works - picture of lady in digital light

 2. Landlords and Letting Agents

-Landlords and managing agents rely on people tracing to:
+Landlords and managing agents rely on people tracing or tenant tracing to:

 • Re-establish contact with former tenants who have vacated without notice